KShebek/cbe504/main.typ

 We now must define each of the partition functions.
 The translational partition function derived from the particle-in-a-box model in quantum chemistry is typically approximated as
 $ z_"trans" = V ((2 pi m k_"B " T)/h^2)^(3/2) = V / Lambda^3, quad Lambda equiv h / sqrt(2 pi m k_"B " T) $<eq:trans_function>
+where $V$ is a reference volume containing the molecule,
+#footnote[
+  The presence of $V$ is what ultimately dictates the need for choosing a "standard-state" for the sake of internal consistency.
+  If one is considering a gas, it is typically more natural to replace $V$ with pressure $P$, such as by invoking the ideal gas law of the form $V = k_"B " T\/P$ and taking the pressure to be a standard-state value of 1 bar.
+]
-where $V$ is the volume that confines the translational motion, $m$ is the mass of the molecule, $h$ is Planck's constant (units of J-s), and $Lambda$ is the thermal de Broglie wavelength.
+$m$ is the mass of the molecule, $h$ is Planck's constant (units of J-s), and $Lambda$ is the thermal de Broglie wavelength.
 As with all partition functions, $z_"trans"$ is unitless.
-This, in turn, means that $z'_"trans"$ (i.e. $z_"trans"\/V$) has units of inverse volume.
+This, in turn, means that $z_"trans"\/V$ has units of inverse volume.

-It is also worth noting that $z_"trans"$ can be generalized to an arbitrary set of $d$ dimensions (e.g. in the case of a system that does not have all three translational degrees of freedom).
+It is also worth noting that $z_"trans"$ can be generalized to an arbitrary set of $d$ integer dimensions (e.g. in the case of a system that does not have all three translational degrees of freedom).
 To do so, it is as simple as stating
 $ z_"trans" = (L / Lambda)^d, $<eq:trans_d>
-where $L$ is now a length that confines that degree of translational motion.
+where $L$ is now a reference length associated with the degree of translational motion.

 === Rotational Partition Function